Zara UddinMarkham, ON

 Zara is passionate about accessible healthcare, mental health, preventative health, and women’s empowerment.
 She enjoys volunteering her time towards leading positive community projects.
 She loves to learn new skills and increase her knowledge, as it helps her grow as a leader.
 In the past, she has led numerous initiatives, including a couple of mental health organizations, a podcast, charity events, mentorship programs, and research projects.

-South Asian Auntie’s Health Empowerment (SAAHE)
+South Asian Women's Health Association (SAWHA)

 About this Project

 My project will involve and/or impact the following communities:

 - Racial or visible minorities

 When it comes to community impact projects, the UN has created 17 Sustainable Development Goals.
 These are the Sustainable Development Goals associated with my project.